5 common questions about automotive hail damage repair

 Your insurance agent may ask you to provide pictures or file a claim with their team.
 Some insurance companies accept estimates from repair shops.
 If you need help working with your insurance company, a qualified auto body repair shop will usually be able to help.

-If the repair shop is using the insurance company’s estimate and finds more extensive damage, the shop can usually file a claim supplement.
-For example, if the insurance company’s estimate does not address hail or glass damage to a dashboard cover, steering wheel, or interior body panel, the shop can usually work with your insurance agent to include repair or replacement options in your claim (depending on how your policy is set up).
+If the repair shop is using the insurance company’s estimate and finds more extensive damage, the shop may file a claim supplement on your behalf (for select insurance companies).
+For example, if the insurance company’s estimate does not address hail or glass damage to a dashboard cover, steering wheel, or interior body panel, the shop may be able to work with your insurance agent to include repair or replacement options in your claim (depending on how your policy is set up).

 3. Contact the local auto body repair shop of your choice

 Different states have different laws about where you can get your car repaired.